mjansrud/ComfyUI-DaVinci-MagiHuman/README.md

 Feel free to fork it and continue the work, or wait for Kijai to release his version.

-The code will (for now) automatically download the required text encoder and wan vae from huggingface, expext it to take some time om the first run.
+The code will (for now) automatically download the required text encoder and wan vae from huggingface, expect it to take some time om the first run.

 # ComfyUI-DaVinci-MagiHuman